 I am a student-athlete.
 Is this option available to me?

 Yes.
 Students-athletes should consider taking advantage of this option just like any other student would.
-If you have questions concerning eligibility, you should contact your campus athletic director (Commonwealth campuses) or your adviser with the Morgan Academic Center (University Park).
+If you have questions concerning eligibility, you should contact your campus athletic director (Commonwealth campuses) or your academic counselor with the Morgan Academic Center (University Park).

 How does alternative grading affect entrance to major (ETM) requirements?